unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/overview.md

 ## Self-hosting the Resolution Service

 The Resolution Service can be installed, configured, and self-hosted locally and in the cloud.
 Unstoppable Domains provides the Resolution Service as a docker image so it can be launched on various platforms.
-For running a self-hosted version of the Resolution Service, please see the [installation guide](https://github.com/unstoppabledomains/resolution-service#installation).
+Please see the [Resolution Service installation guide](https://github.com/unstoppabledomains/resolution-service#installation) for steps on running a self-hosted version of the service.

 <embed src="/snippets/_discord.md" />